-At the time of this writing, Workhorse Custom Chassis has not indicated any changes in its methods of communication to the consumer regarding warranty issues.
-All information is based on prior information sent.
+Workhorse Custom Chassis has not indicated any changes in its methods of communication to the consumer regarding warranty issues.
+All information is based on prior materials submitted.
+An updated owner's manual was submitted.

-Workhorse Custom Chassis includes all of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c).
-Workhorse Custom Chassis also submitted information demonstrating efforts to train consumer relations and dealer staff about BBB AUTO LINE, and to directly notify consumers about the program's availability.
-Workhorse Custom Chassis has taken significant efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Workhorse Custom Chassis has submitted all of the information in its warranty and other point-of-sale materials required by § 703.2 (b) and (c) as well as all of the information reasonably expected in § 703.2 (d), as noted in Table 1.04 above.
+Workhorse Custom Chassis has made outstanding efforts to inform consumers about BBB AUTO LINE when consumers experience warranty disputes.
+Workhorse Custom Chassis should be commended on its efforts.